 Teaching and learning

-The teaching methods for this programme cover classroom teaching, as well as practical simulation in clinical laboratories, tutorials and exercises in small groups.
-There'll be extensive online resources to develop your digital skills and support your learning.
-And you'll also have a dedicated personal tutor and access to the University’s wide range of student support services.
+The teaching methods for this programme includes a blend of interactive classroom teaching, practical simulation in clinical laboratories, tutorials and exercises in small groups.
+There'll be extensive online resources to develop your knowledge and skills, and support your learning.
+You'll also have a dedicated personal tutor and access to the University’s wide range of student support services.
 We also try to organise the timetable so that you can take part in university sports without interrupting classes.

-- A Level ABB including at least 2 science subjects or:
+- A Level BBC including at least 1 science subjects and excluding General Studies or:

-- BTEC National Diploma DDD in Science or:
+- BTEC National Diploma DMM in Science or:

 - Applicants must hold 5 GCSEs A-C Maths, Science and English, or equivalent (reformed GCSEs grade 4 or above).